-- Between 2017 and 2018, IPC's carbon emissions increased slightly from 529 tonnes to 571 tonnes.
-Nearly 42% of these emissions were from road travel (business and commuting) and more than 52% from business air travel.
-The remaining 6% were caused by heating, public transport and paper usage etc. - For the 11th consecutive year, IPC partnered with the Climate Neutral Group to compensate our carbon emissions.
-The last nine years of emissions have been fully offset with Gold Standard credits. - Printing paper is 100% Forest Stewardship Council (FSC) and EU Ecolabel certified.
+- For 2020, IPC's carbon emissions decreased significantly from 607 tonnes in 2019 to 191 tonnes in 2020.
+Nearly 60% of the 2020 emissions were from road travel (business and commuting) and more than 27% from business air travel.
+The remaining 13% were caused by heating, public transport and paper usage etc. - For the 13th consecutive year, IPC partnered with the Climate Neutral Group to compensate our carbon emissions.
+The last ten years of emissions have been fully offset with Gold Standard credits. - Printing paper is 100% Forest Stewardship Council (FSC) and EU Ecolabel certified.
 Reductions in our paper use are driven through continued implementation of a minimal printing policy.
-Unless there are good and pressing reasons, IPC encourages the printing of documents in black and white and on double-sided paper only.
+Unless there are good and pressing reasons, IPC encourages the printing of documents in black and white and on double-sided paper only. - Continued provision of recycling facilities in our communal areas so that employees can recycle glass, cardboard and plastic. - Continued use of environmentally friendly printing, IT and lighting technology on a replacement basis.

-- Continued provision of recycling facilities in our communal areas so that employees can recycle glass, cardboard and plastic. - Continued use of environmentally friendly printing, IT and lighting technology on a replacement basis. - Continued emphasis on the use of teleconferencing and remote presentation technologies (e.g. WebEx and webinar techniques) to help reduce business travel. - Continued selection (in collaboration with our IT supplier) of additional desktop PCs (and other relevant equipment) on the basis of their performance / energy efficiency in order to accommodate growing employee numbers.
+- Continued emphasis on the use of teleconferencing and remote presentation technologies (e.g. WebEx and webinar techniques) to help reduce business travel. - Continued selection (in collaboration with our IT supplier) of additional desktop PCs (and other relevant equipment) on the basis of their performance / energy efficiency in order to accommodate growing employee numbers.